Skip to content

 Under the Hood: Prioritizing Technical Debt in React

+Behavioral code analysis is a young discipline.
 One of its sweet spots is to detect, prioritize, and manage technical debt based on data from how developers interact with the code.

 In this article we put the technique to use on the React JavaScript library from Facebook to detect technical debt and suggest possible actions.

-Detect Hotspots in React
+Detect Hotspots in React - how to measure technical debt?

 React is a popular JavaScript library for building user interfaces, and we are using it ourselves at Empear.
 As such, I’m familiar with React as a user and I like the programming model.
 React is an important step forward.
 However, I never looked under the hood at the actual code.
 Normally, this would be a daunting task given the ~130,000 lines of code in React.
 Not so with a behavioral code analysis; by building a hotspot map, we get a quick overview of the codebase and immediately know where the most interesting modules are.
 Let’s have a look at React using the CodeScene tool to automate the analyses.
-You can follow along in the interactive analysis.

-Prioritized hotspots have high development activity and a declining code health.
+Example technical debt in React within hotspots Prioritized hotspots have high development activity and a declining code health.

 The visualization shows that there is a cluster of hotspots in the react-reconciler package.
 Zooming in on that package reveals a prioritized hotspot, ReactFiberBeginWork.js, where most of the development activity has taken place over the past year.
 This dimension is used to prioritize; if a piece of code is worked on a lot, it’s likely to be important and have a high business impact.
 It’s a development hotspot.